-The University of North Carolina at Chapel Hill probably offers one of the best free lists of online PDF instructional material for new computer users that you’ll find anywhere on the net.
+The University of North Carolina at Chapel Hill probably offers one of the best free lists of online PDF instructional material [No Longer Available] for new computer users that you’ll find anywhere on the net.

 The list of handouts covers everything from computer basics up through an introduction to Craiglist and eBay.
 These are all high quality, professionally written handouts provided as part of a community workshop series.

 Sandy Berger’s Compu-KISS

 Another useful site for computer novices to bookmark is.
 Sandy’s site covers just about any aspect of computing that you can imagine.
 Her tutorials are very short, very simple, and offers screenshots to boot.

 Another community service site is one provided by the The Terry Bellavance Resource Centre in Ontario.
 It is basically awhere you start at the “Introduction” and click “next” – working your way through the illustrated tutorial at your own pace.